xinjalin/xinjain.github.io/README.md

 ## Features

 - **About Me**: An introduction to my background and professional journey.
-- **Projects**: A showcase of my key projects, including brief descriptions, technologies used, and links to live demos or repositories.
+- **Projects**: A showcase of my key projects, including brief descriptions, technologies used, and links to repositories.
 - **Skills**: A list of technical skills, tools, and programming languages I am proficient in.
 [WIP]
 - **Posts**: Where I document skills and projects I have been working on [WIP]